Positron Emission Tomography, also called a PET scan, is a Nuclear Medicine exam that produces a 3D image of functional processes in the body.

 What will I experience during the procedure?

-- If given an intravenous injection, you will feel like a slight prick.
-However, you will not feel the substance in your body.
+- When given the intravenous injection, you will feel a slight prick.
+However, you will not feel the substance in your body

 - You will be made as comfortable as possible on the exam table before you are positioned in the PET scanner for the test

 - Your technologist can see, hear and speak with you at all times during your scan

 The small amount of radiotracer in your body will lose its radio-activity over time through the natural process of radio-active decay.
 Following the test, it may also pass out of your body through your urine or stool during the first few hours or days.
 You should not feel any side effects and be able to return to your normal daily activities directly after the scan.
 We recommend that you hydrate thoroughly for 48 hours after the scan to help void the medications.

 Keep your distance from children and pregnant women for approximately six hours after a PET scan.

 For more information, visit: Radiologyinfo.org/PET/CT